LincaMarius/ISAP-1_Instruction_Set/README.md

 Operation:    PORT p ← A \
 Example: OUT 1h

-Transfers the numeric value stored in the accumulator to Output Port p.
+Transfers the numeric value stored in the Accumulator to Output Port p.

 The timing diagram for the OUT instruction is as follows: